The-Foreigners/The-Foreigners.github.io/objectives.md

     - Grin,  600 + 240 = 840; Zera, 150 + 130 = 280
       - Room for 150 coins

-- 'Sending' Hill that Razorfiends destroyed; they may need to destroy eggs.
+- 'Sending' Bohol Hill that Razorfiends destroyed; they may need to destroy eggs.

 - Prepare Gentle Repose
   - Acquire 2cp spell components.